Cops won't face charges in Alton Sterling shooting case

 The two Baton Rouge police officers involved in the controversial 2016 shooting death of Alton Sterling won't face charges in the case, Louisiana Attorney General Jeff Landry said Tuesday.

-Some security cameras captured the incident, showing police shooting Sterling at close range, and shortly after news of his death spread, protests erupted around the country.
+Security cameras captured the officers shooting Sterling at close range.
+Protests erupted around the country shortly after news of his death spread.

-The conclusions today come after U.S. Attorney for the Middle District of Louisiana Corey Amundson last year expressed publicly that after an "exhaustive, almost year-long" federal investigation they declined to pursue charges against either Salamoni or Lake II.
+Last year Corey Amundson, U.S. attorney for the Middle District of Louisiana, announced that his office declined to pursue charges against either Salamoni or Lake after an "exhaustive, almost year-long" federal investigation.

-It also follows a wrongful death lawsuit filed last June by lawyers for Sterling's five children against both officers, the police department, its chief, and the city of Baton Rouge.
-The suit accuses the Baton Rouge Police Department of lax training and poor procedures as factors that caused Sterling to be shot and killed.
+A wrongful death lawsuit was filed last June by lawyers for Sterling's five children against both officers, the police department, its chief, and the city of Baton Rouge.
+The suit accuses the Baton Rouge Police Department of lax training and poor procedures -- factors that caused Sterling to be shot and killed.

 The suit is still pending.